Ultra-fast real-time quantum random number generator with correlated measurement outcomes and rigorous security certification

 True unpredictability and privacy of the generated numbers can be attained through a quantum measurement process: By performing a projective measurement on a pure quantum state, and ensuring that the state is not an eigenstate of the measurement projector, the outcome is unpredictable and thus true random numbers can be generated.
 Moreover, since a pure state cannot be correlated to any other state in the universe, the generated numbers will be private.
-Certification gives the user a guarantee that the produced random numbers are indeed random.
-Since absolutely perfect randomness cannot be produced, certification comes in the form of a small error probability that describes how far the generated random numbers are from an ideal condition.

-Device independent (DI) QRNGs based on the violation of a Bell inequality yield the strongest randomness certification with the lowest number of assumptions.
-They are as of today, however, highly impractical in real applications due to their high complexity and very low speed: Currently tested DI-QRNGs are based on atom~\cite{Pironio2010} or photon entanglement~\cite{Liu2018,Bierhorst2018}, and produce random numbers of about $10^{-5}$ and $1$\,bit/s, respectively.
-It is nevertheless possible to reduce the complexity of the system by trading it with assumptions on the device~\cite{Acin2016,Brask2017,Rusca2019}.
-An important task in developing a RNG is therefore to optimize the trade-off between practicality (technical complexity and speed) and reliability (randomness certification, unpredictability and privacy).

-Here, we consider a highly practical device dependent system which is based on homodyne detection of the (pure) quantum mechanical vacuum state.
-Such a simple system is amongst one of the absolute front-running QRNG technologies as it combines simplicity, cost-effectiveness, chip-integrability and extraordinary high speed.
-In comparison to previous implementations of the QRNG based on homodyne detection of vacuum fluctuations, we reduce the number of assumptions in the security proof, in particular those that are not well justified by practical components.
-Our QRNG is therefore perfectly suited for applications like classical and in particular quantum key distribution, which require the highest security guarantees and high speed~\cite{Pirandola2017}.